 In Hiking with Nietzsche: On Becoming Who You Are, American professor of philosophy John Kaag shows how important and salient philosophy’s role in everyday life is.
-By hiking through mountains and experiencing what the Swiss Alps have to offer, Kaag illustrates a view of Nietzsche’s life that provides an intimate understanding of the challenges Nietzsche for which the German philosopher sought answers.
-Comparing himself to Zarathustra and Dionysus, Nietzsche actualizes his true potential in a way that other philosophers may face struggles with.
-He’s able to overcome the limits and disadvantages of discourse and rumination and, instead, write about the urgency of addressing issues of his time – many of which persist in the present day.
+By hiking through mountains and experiencing what the Swiss Alps have to offer, Kaag illustrates a view of Nietzsche’s life that provides an intimate understanding of the challenges for which the German philosopher sought answers.
+Comparing himself to Zarathustra and Dionysus, Nietzsche actualizes his true potential in a way that other philosophers struggle with.
+He’s overcomes the limits and disadvantages of discourse and rumination and, instead, writes about the urgency of addressing issues of his time – many of which persist in the present day.

 Among the several lessons that Kaag and Nietzsche share discourse over include Nietzsche’s argument that self-discovery requires and undoing of the self-knowledge you assume you already have.
 This means that becoming yourself is a constant cycle between finding the self and also losing all sight of it.
 We can only truly become who we are as we overturn the fundamental truths and ideals that we believe make us who we are.
 This means there should be a level of trust and security as we perform these actions and do these things in life to become who we are.
 Nietzsche also elaborates that modern life distracts and deadens us in ways that prevent us from becoming who we are.
 The pleasures and fleeting desires of this world are nothing to compared to the near-unsurmountable challenge that is becoming who you are.